dhaigh/Xpert/README.md

 Important: only use a single whitespace character (space or tab) per level of indentation (the above was indented with tabs, then GitHub happened..)

-The idea is that you stick a tree in a hidden `<pre>` tag and load it into your script.
+The idea is that you put your trees in a hidden `<pre>` and load the contents of it it into your script.
+Alternatively, you could Ajax them in if you felt like it.

 This tree parses to give: